nshibano/FsMiniMAL/README.md

 ## The drawback of sandboxing

-There is drawback for the sandboxing feature.
+There is drawback of the sandboxing feature.
 That is, the interpreter is extremely slow.

 ## Acknowledgments